Near-optimality of conservative driving in discrete systems

 This raises two key questions: First, how can we understand the conditions under which the optimal forces are nonconservative and how can they reduce dissipation compared to conservative forces?
 Second, how much can dissipation be reduced by nonconservative forces and are conservative forces still near-optimal?

 In this Letter, we address these questions on the background of Refs.~\cite{mura13, reml21}.
-We consider a Markov jump process on a discrete state space, and minimize the entropy production for a given initial and final state, under the constraint that the symmetric part of the transition rates is fixed.
-We show that, under these conditions, the optimal nonconservative forces can reduce the entropy production at most by a factor of 2 compared to conservative forces.
-In that sense, conservative forces are near-optimal, resulting in a dissipation less than twice the minimal possible amount.
-Moreover, we construct and explicitly optimize a one-dimensional model consisting of a ring with a single large energy barrier.
-We show that the optimality of nonconservative forces can be attributed to their greater flexibility, allowing to precisely balance the probability flow across the barrier and through the bulk of the ring.
+We consider a Markov jump process on a discrete state space, and minimize the entropy production for a given initial and final state, under the constraint that the symmetric part of the transition rates is fixed. \re{We show that under these conditions conservative forces are near-optimal in the following sense: There is always a conservative protocol whose entropy production exceeds the nonconservative optimum by at most a third.
+The bound is saturated in a one-dimensional model consisting of a ring with a single large energy barrier.
+Physically, optimality of nonconservative forces is due to their greater flexibility in balancing probability flow across the barrier and through the bulk of the ring.
+For general load-sharing factors, we prove a structurally identical bound with a weaker, parametrization-dependent constant.}

 \paragraph{Minimal dissipation in discrete systems---}